The Petit Lenormand deck is available now. Limited stock

 Allowing oneself to die inside instead of transforming the situation.

-In its shadow, this combination can speak of a man who resigns himself, who lets himself slide into apathy, depression, or complete withdrawal rather than seeking an evolutionary passage.
+In its shadow, this combination can refer to a man who resigns himself, who allows himself to slide into apathy, depression, or complete withdrawal rather than seeking an evolutionary passage.
 He may close all doors, including those of dialogue, and lock himself into a position of 'everything is over.'
 The risk is to confuse a necessary end with renouncing any perspective of new life.

 Calibration questions